zky0708/2DImpute/README.md

 ```

 ## Quick start
-`2DImpute` takes a log-transformed normalized scRNA-seq data matrix (genes in rows and cells in columns) as input, and outputs the imputed version with the same dimension.
+`2DImpute` takes as input a normalized scRNA-seq data matrix (genes in rows and cells in columns) with or without log-transformation.
+It outputs the imputed data in the same dimension and the same log-transformation.
 1. Load the R package ("R2DImpute")
 ```R
 require(R2DImpute)